the-ditanian-fleet/waitlist/frontend/src/Pages/FC/guides/documentation/guide.md

 ## Loss mail

+We will help pilots who die in fleet and pay SRP regardless of fault, if you know they run good abyssals mention it in the Abyssal value section of the loss mail.
+The final decision will still lie with council.

 **To:** \<All council members> \<Name of pilot>
 **Subject:** Loss Mail: \<Name of pilot>

 ```
 Date: <YYYY-MM-DD>
 FC:

 Killmail:

+Abyssal Value:

 Logis involved: